 Napoleon Hill wrote a book titled “think and grow rich”.
 Meaning to even get rich, you have to think!
-Almost everything we see around us made by men are as a result of their imaginations.
-But sadly many of us just read, and not make effort to study (think) and comprehend.
+Almost everything we see around us made by men is the result of their imaginations.
+But sadly many of us just read, and not make an effort to study (think) and comprehend.

 Thinking is the hardest work there is, which is probably why so few engage in it.Henry Ford

-In order for you to comprehend and understand, you have to “think”.
+In order for you to comprehend and understand, you have to “think“.
 Utilize the power of your imaginations.
-When you have a mental picture or idea of how stuffs you are learning works, you will be able to comprehend it even better.
+When you have a mental picture or idea of how the stuff you are learning works, you will be able to comprehend it even better.

 “Well, a book is only enjoyable when you can relate to it.
 This is a piece of you called “understanding.”Martins Toritseju

 “Precipitation is when a solute K is soluble in a liquid X and forms a homogenous solution with it, you introduce another liquid Y which is miscible with X but K is insoluble in it, Y will cause K to precipitate out of the solution.
 Do you understand?”
 I spoke with one of my students.
 She replied, “No”, with a perplexed look.
 Obviously she didn’t.

 So I’d to improvise and find something she can relate to better.
 “Okay, a widower/man X lives together and peacefully with his kids K in his home (homogenous solution), he decides to take in another suitable (miscible) wife Y, but just like the usual stepmom kinks from our daily polygamous dramas, she says she can’t live with the kids under one roof and forces them out of the house (precipitate).
 That’s how precipitation is.
 Do you understand now?”
 She said yes this time.